 4. Isolate the pollution source

-Isolation is another engineering control method to control welding fumes and other air pollution hazards.
-With isolation, you physically isolate the hazardous process or materials from the rest of the environment.
+Isolation is another engineering control method to control fumes and other air hazards.
+With isolation, you physically isolate the hazardous process or materials from the environment.

 The following are some examples of isolation control:

-- Use an isolated welding booth to prevent the spreading of fumes and gases, and use ventilation to capture the welding fumes.
+- Use an isolated welding booth to prevent the spreading of pollutants, while ventilation captures the fumes.

 - Use a separate area for chemical stripping, completely isolated from the welding area.